joker295/VPC-with--Terraform-Github-Action/README.md

 Whereas GitHub Actions is a powerful automation and CI/CD platform provided by GitHub.

-By combining Terraform and GitHub Actions, you can:
+By combining Terraform and GitHub Action, you can:

 Define Infrastructure as Code: Define your infrastructure components, such as virtual machines, databases, and networks, in a Terraform configuration file.